jimthomasedu/jimthomasedu.github.io/_pages/publications.md

 **[23] C. P. Sanjay and J. Thomas 2026: Irreversible stirring and mixing of tracers by oceanic internal gravity waves AGU Advances, 7, e2026AV002429.** [PDF](https://github.com/jimthomasedu/jimthomasedu.github.io/raw/master/files/ST26.pdf)

 Summary: Oceanic internal waves are often thought to be ineffective in stirring and mixing tracers.
 This paper shows that while a single plane wave does not stir tracers, two or more waves can laterally stir tracers.
 Stirring becomes more efficient with increasing number of waves and increasing wave energy.
-Kinematic and dynamic models are used to demonstrate the stirring and mixing effects of internal gravity waves.
+Kinematic and dynamic models are used to demonstrate the stirring and mixing effects of internal gravity waves in this study.

 <!-- Non-peer reviewed publication